ginstrom/paladin-novel/chapters/21_revelations-and-ripples.md

 A subtle murmur, like the rustling of ancient leaves, passed through the Circle.
 Aelindra's lips curved slightly.

-"An interesting answer," Aelindra mused.
+"Intriguing words dost thou speak," Aelindra observed, her ancient eyes studying him with newfound interest.
 "Most who stand before us, touched by power, are eager to proclaim their divine mandate.
-You sound like a man sentenced to a duty he cannot escape."
+Yet thou dost sound as one sentenced to a duty from which there is no escape."

 "That's a fair assessment," Gond said with a wry twist of his lips.
 "I didn't seek this.
 I was a mercenary, content with my coin and my anonymity.
 This path chose me, through fire and chains.
 Responsibility, as it turns out, is a stubborn master."